 How to Write a Statement of Financial Need

 Many students want to know how to write a statement of financial need since it is a challenge.
 Deciding what is appropriate to include or omit can make all the difference, so it’s also especially important that you use your words economically and effectively.
-In this article, we will go over the writing process step-by-step.
+In this article, we will provide a step-by-step guide to show you how to write a statement of financial need.

 We’ll start with a “Do’s and Don’ts” list.
 This list will answer questions you may have about which details to include in your statement.
 Once you’ve got an idea of what should be included, we’ll show you a general template for writing these statements, including some examples.
 This will help you illustrate your points thoroughly while staying under the word limit.